Ace-c/Minimal-Arch-Installation/README.md

 nano /etc/hosts
 ```

-> Add these line & save it, use "TAB" for spacing
+-  Add following contents & save it, use "TAB" for spacing

 ```
 127.0.0.1    localhost